sauce-archives/help/docs/tools/automation/appium.md

 Appium is an open-source test automation framework for mobile apps &ndash; native, hybrid and web apps are supported.
 It drives iOS and Android apps using the WebDriver <a href="https://code.google.com/p/selenium/wiki/JsonWireProtocol" target="_blank">JSON wire protocol</a>.
 Selenium also uses the JSON wire protocol.
 If you are familiar with Selenium for web testing, Appium should be easy to get started with.

+<h3 id="reporting">Reporting</h3>

+You will get detailed reports for each of your test runs which are structured as follows:

+* <strong>Suite Report</strong>: Gives you an overview of all the results when executing a suite.
+* <strong>Test Report</strong>: Presents all the details of an individual test run including logs, screenshots, etc.

+Read more about our <a href="/docs/testing-tools/automation/reporting">reporting for automated tests</a>.

 <h3 id="getting-started">Getting Started</h3>